-Governing Board 2018-2019
+Governing Board 2019-2020

-As the Head of Development, Susanna oversees all humanitarian efforts pursued by UNSA.
+As the Head of Development, Isabel oversees all humanitarian efforts pursued by UNSA.
 She does this through the Development Committee.
 The UNSA Development Committee was founded in order to address the humanitarian and developmental aspects of the United Nations’ activities.
 It is divided into two sub-committees: The Volunteering Network Team and the Fundraising & Local Volunteering Team.
 The Volunteering Network Team establishes and maintains contact with NGOs in developing countries all over the world and gives students the opportunity to conduct volunteer work in these NGOs during their summer break.
 The Fundraising & Local Volunteering Team organizes fundraising activities to support UNSA's partner NGOs throughout the academic year.
 Additionally, it focuses on creating local volunteering opportunities and establishing collaborations with other associations.
 The cooperation between the two sub-committees is ensured by the Head of Development.

-As the Head of Marketing & Communications, Xander is responsible for ensuring that UNSA’s goals, values, and opportunities are accessible, coherent, and effectively distributed both inside and outside of the association.
-His goal is to make sure that all UNSA content is recognizable as belonging to the association through dependable branding.
-Additionally, Xander strives for letting all students within Maastricht know about the opportunities that UNSA provides.
+As the Head of Marketing & Communications, Steff is responsible for ensuring that UNSA’s goals, values, and opportunities are accessible, coherent, and effectively distributed both inside and outside of the association.
+His goal is to make sure that all UNSA content is recognizable as belonging to the association through effective branding.
+Additionally, Steff strives for letting all students within Maastricht know about the opportunities that UNSA provides.
 He aims for consistency in all communication by creating both digital and print media which clearly links back to UNSA.
 The Marketing & Communications committee is the perfect environment for all creative individuals who have a passion for innovative and effective communication methods.

-Talha, the Head of the Events Committee, is responsible for distributing tasks for the projects in the committee’s agenda and ensuring that they are successfully concluded.
-He chairs the weekly meetings of the committee, during which academic and social events including lectures, workshops, social gatherings and study trips are organized.
-He also provides the communication between the committee members and the governing board and makes sure that there is no clash with other tasks or events.
+Martyna, the Head of the Events Committee, is responsible for distributing tasks for the projects in the committee’s agenda and ensuring that they are successfully concluded.
+She chairs the weekly meetings of the committee, during which academic and social events including lectures, workshops, social gatherings and study trips are organized.
+She also provides the communication between the committee members and the governing board and makes sure that there is no clash with other tasks or events.
 The biggest academic event organized by the committee is the Career Beyond Borders(CBB), in the context of which speakers are invited by UNSA from international and European organisations and NGOs (such as the European commission, NATO, and Amnesty International) to share their first-hand working experiences with students.